mindfultatiana/RAG_CortexApp/README.md

 See Snowflake SQL Worksheet

 ## Launch with Streamlit
-I worked with Streamlit in Snowflake to deploy it
+I worked with Streamlit in Snowflake to deploy it and change the code to RagCortexApp.py
 ![image](https://github.com/user-attachments/assets/3f9b3d2c-f480-4897-b5a8-1b41d979d9f5)